 Lab School History and Philosophy

-As you explore the school's 50-year history below, please note that EFSC Lab School is becoming Launch Learning Preschool starting in August 2022, with registration for the fall starting on March 9th.
+As you explore the school's 50-year history below, please note that EFSC Lab School has become Launch Learning Preschool, which started its classes in January 2023.
 Visit our Lab School landing page for more details on this exciting news which will continue the Lab School legacy as a non-profit, community based organization.

 A Special School, A Special History